HOW WE DECIDED

 The Evolution Of The Mattress Industry

 Do you live to sleep or merely sleep to live?
-Either way, I’m pretty confident in saying that sleeping is an activity that you spend a fair bit of time doing — unless you’re some kind of genetically enhanced super-human who has evolved past the need for sleep…in which case, what are you doing reading this website?
+Either way, we’re pretty confident in saying that sleeping is an activity that you spend a fair bit of time doing — unless you’re some kind of genetically enhanced super-human who has evolved past the need for sleep…in which case, what are you doing reading this website?
 Get out there and save the world or something!

-Okay, all jokes aside — sleep is and always has been a vital part of human survival; the way in which we sleep, however, has evolved a lot over time.
-So, time for a little history lesson to explain how the world has gotten to the point where, with a few quick clicks, a plush new mattress will show up right at your front door.
+Okay, all jokes aside — sleep is and always has been a vital part of human survival.
+The way in which we sleep, however, has evolved a lot over time.

-We have dozens of mattresses stored in a room that we have carefully examined and thoroughly tested (company naptime, anyone?) so that we can bring you helpful and honest reviews to find the mattress that’ll suit you most.
+We have dozens of mattresses stored in a room that we have carefully examined and thoroughly tested (company naptime, anyone?) so that we can bring you helpful and honest reviews to find the mattress that’ll suit you best.
 We get all of our products in one of two ways: either they are sent to us by the retailer, or we buy them on our own.
 No matter how we receive them, though, we never give one company preferential treatment over another simply because we’ve received their product free.
-Our reviews are all of our own thoughts and opinions and, though we don’t consider ourselves experts, we are definitely knowledgeable enough about this stuff to use it as an annoying party trick.
-Our friends have gotten sick of us telling them that they’re sleeping on the wrong mattress, so we bring all of our knowledge to you to make the mattress buying process just a little bit less intimidating.
+Our reviews are all of our own thoughts and opinions.
+While we don’t consider ourselves experts, we are definitely knowledgeable enough about this stuff to use it as an annoying party trick.
+We bring all of our knowledge to you to make the mattress-buying process just a little bit less intimidating.